Border–Gavaskar Trophy: 2004–05 series

-The third Test of the series was played between 26–30 October at the Vidarbha Cricket Association Ground at Nagpur.
+The third Test of the series was played between 26 and 30 October at the Vidarbha Cricket Association Ground at Nagpur.
 Australia won the match and series in four days.
 Australia posted 398 in their first innings, with Damien Martyn posting 114 runs with Michael Clarke making 91.
 In contrast, India played poorly in their first innings and none of their top order batsmen got going.
 The only batsman to make above 50 was Mohammed Kaif (55).
 Sachin Tendulkar, who returned from injury, made just 8 runs.
 India made 185 runs, 14 runs short of the follow-on.
 Australia rejected the follow-on and began their second innings, setting a target in excess of 500.
 But once again the Indians were bundled out for 200.
 None of the frontline batsman made a big score.
 Sehwag and Patel provided some hope but fell to the Australia's metronomic bowling.
 Australia won the third Test by 342 runs.
 Martyn was awarded Man of the Match.
 With this win, Australia won this Test series after 35 years of trying for success in India, a feat which has been termed the final frontier by Steve Waugh.

 The fourth and final Test match was played between 3–7 November 2004 at the Wankhede Stadium, Mumbai.
 Having already lost the series, India made changes in the team.
 Patel, Akash Chopra, Ajit Agarkar and Yuvraj Singh were all dropped from the lineup.
 The first day of play was almost completely washed out by rain, with only 11 overs being bowled.
 India won the toss and elected to bat.
 The innings started on a bad note, losing 2 wickets on the first day itself.
 On the second day India was bowled out for their second-lowest score ever of 104 runs, with Rahul Dravid scoring the highest score in the innings of 31 runs.
 Jason Gillespie (4–29) was the main wicket taker for Australia.
 Australia's first innings also didn't last long, as they were bowled out on the same day for a score of 203 runs, with Martyn (55) top scoring.
 Murali Kartik (4–44) and Kumble (5–90) were the main wicket takers.
 18 wickets fell in all on the second day of play.
 India made 205 runs in their second innings, with significant scores from V.V.S.
 Laxman (69) and Tendulkar (55).
 Michael Clarke (6–9) removed the tail order within 23 runs.
 Chasing 107 runs for victory, Australia lost wickets consistently throughout their second innings and were bowled out for 93 runs, giving India a victory by 13 runs.
 Harbhajan Singh (5–29) and Murali Kartik (3–32) took most of the wickets.
 Murali Kartik was named Man of the Match.
 This Test is one of the shortest Test matches ever played, lasting for only 2 complete days.
 The pitch prepared for the match had later come in for a lot of criticism by Ricky Ponting.